14ag/batch_scripts/readme.md

 ### measures.bat

-*Description:* Collects and displays system performance metrics or measu::ents.
+*Description:* Collects and displays system performance metrics or measurements.

 *Note:* Some scripts, such as `wsl.txt` and `gateway.vbs`, are not actively maintained and may require updates or modifications for current use.